<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2171572209666742&amp;ev=PageView&amp;noscript=1">

 Ambition level 2: E-ID with linked state-regulated proofs

-This level envisions an ecosystem where the e-ID serves as a base identity, onto which additional government-issued credentials (e.g., digital driver’s licenses) can be linked.
-These credentials would complement the base identity with extra information like vehicle categories or license validity.
-The ecosystem expands significantly compared to Level 1, offering more use cases and involving various state entities as issuers.
+This level envisages an ecosystem in which additional identification documents are provided by the administration in digital form, such as digital driver's licenses.
+The ecosystem expands significantly compared to level 1, offering more use cases and involving various state entities as issuers.
 In addition to using their e-ID for identification, for example, users’ debt registries, driver’s licenses, and proofs of residence are also fully digitized and easily verifiable.

 Ambition level 3: Full digital ecosystem